Caramel Popcorn Recipe Plus 8 Helpful Tips...

 - Have two large spoons ready for mixing.
 I think it's easiest to mix the popcorn well with two large spoons as opposed to just one.
 I also prefer to use wooden spoons but any large long handled spoons can be used.

-Ok, now that that's out of the way, here's a simple caramel popcorn recipe with the right amount of everything.
+Ok, now that that's out of the way, here's my simple caramel popcorn recipe with the right amount of everything.

 Caramel Popcorn Recipe